tejomaygadgil/cgpos/README.md

 Developing a great POS Tagger will require a lot of attention to detail, smart feature engineering, and a thoughtful approach to model selection.

-Let me motivate the task by providing a background on some of the difficulties.
+Let us motivate the task by providing a background on some of the difficulties.

 ##  English Part-of-Speech Tagging is kind of easy

 English makes it easy to figure out part-of-speech.

-First off, most sentences follow a strict Subject-Verb-Object order:
+First off, sentences typically follow a strict Subject-Verb-Object order:

 ![img/SVO.png](img/SVO.png)